 How to Access the Lake

 Next is figuring out where to access the lake.
 There is really only one popular public access point and it’s on the Tamarac River (shown above).
-Generally speaking – accessing a lake near a river isn’t the safest option early in the season therefore I’ve always avoided it.
+It’s a nice access, but being on or near a river can be a problem.
+Generally speaking – accessing a lake near a river isn’t the safest option early in the season therefore I’ve always avoided it until later in the year.
 With plenty of resorts around, there are many safer and more accommodating options to use.

 Instead I highly recommend trying to access it through one of the many resorts on the lake.
 As you can see in the map above – there are places all along the northeast shore (many not included in the image above).
 Even if you don’t want to stay overnight – many offer daily access options for a small price.